Untitled (detail), Helen James 2007

 It is heartening to be able to bring Jim Bettison and Helen James’ vision to life, thanks to the valued professional support of the Adelaide Film Festival, with Perpetual as Trustees.

-PAT RIX
+2022 Awardee, PAT RIX

-In September 2022, Pat Rix was announced as the 9th recipient of the Bettison and James Award.
-Pat is a South Australian composer, playwright and disability advocate and has significant experience creating collaborative community and mainstage productions in Australia, the US and South East Asia.
+In September 2022, The Foundation was deliughted to announce Pat Rix as the 9th recipient of the Bettison and James Award.
+Pat is a South Australian composer, playwright and disability advocate with extensive experience creating collaborative community and mainstage productions in Australia, the US and South East Asia.
+In 1997 Pat began a small choir which grew to become one of Australia’s most beloved and progressive multi arts organisations, Tutti Arts.
+The tagline of this remarkable initiative – Inclusive Extraordinary ART – reflects both its aims and achievements.

 For over 30 years, Pat has worked with people from diverse backgrounds and organisations to build inclusive, respectful relationships across social, geographical and cultural divides.
 As an artist, her belief is that, in order to have a voice, people need a place to speak from.
 Such a place must be a force for social change and allow new spaces for thinking and knowing to emerge.
 Pat’s unshakeable belief led to the development of a unique organisation, Tutti Choir.
 This inspiring initiative expanded over the years to become Tutti Arts, promoting the professional development of artists with a learning or intellectual disability and celebrating the power of disability culture and complexity of human life.